360ls/360ls/_sprint/sprint5/manual.md

 ## User Manual

 For setting up the required software on the Jetson TX1, use our provisioning [scripts](https://github.com/360ls/provision.git).

-We assume that the Jetson has been provisioned and set up properly in the following steps.
+We assume that the Jetson has been provisioned with our scripts in the following steps.

 - Prerequisites:
   1. Python 2.7
-  2. Opencv 2.4 python library
+  2. Opencv 2.4 with Python bindings
   3. 2+ USB cameras
   4. Wowza cloud streaming engine server
-  5. FFmpeg 3.1.4 software package for Python installed
+  5. ffmpeg 3.2.x
-  6. Jetson board with Ubuntu 14.04 installed
+  6. Jetson TX1 board with Jetpack 2.1

 - Set up (Desktop Application):
-  1. Make sure all dependencies are installed on the box before you try to run the application
-  2. Download the desktop application from our github page [here](https://github.com/360ls/desktop/releases)
+  1. Download the desktop application from our github page [here](https://github.com/360ls/desktop/releases)
-  3. You can find detailed instructions on how to install and run the code [here](https://360ls.github.io/360ls/sprint/sprint4/code)
+  2. You can find detailed instructions on how to install and run the code [here](https://360ls.github.io/360ls/sprint/sprint5/code)
-  4. Run `sudo dpkg -i 360ls-Desktop-Application-1.0.0-amd64.deb`.
+  3. Unzip the release and open the binary called `360ls`.

 - Set up (Web Application):